flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 {.close-float}

 The first revision of the PlayStation 3's motherboard contains four 64 MB chips, handled in pairs.
 XDR is connected to Cell using two 32-bit buses, one on each pair.
 So, whenever the PPU writes a word (64-bit data), it's split between two XDR chips.
-The latter are clocked at at 400 MHz [@cpu-ram].
+The latter are clocked at 400 MHz [@cpu-ram].

 ![Cell's memory architecture diagram.](cpu/memory.jpg)